It’s the 100 Day Dress Challenge!

 - We need to pause and remember what really makes us, us.

-My own personal reasons for doing the 100 day dress challenge, I confess, are less noble.
+My own personal reasons for doing the 100 day dress challenge, I confess, are not entirely noble.
 I am trying to be a more thoughtful consumer and make decisions better for the planet and more sustainable living.
 But I eat meat, drive a car, and I love on-trend fashion – especially for my kids.

 - To challenge myself to do something really hard.

 - To go on a fashion detox.
 I think of it like food: ask me to go vegan the rest of my life and I couldn’t do it.
 I couldn’t give up buying trendy clothing for the rest of my life – but I can take a temporary break from it.
 (And really, you can buy whatever you want during the challenge.
-The challenge is just about wearing the same wool dress everyday.)
+The challenge is just about wearing the same wool dress every day.)

 - To be more creative with style.
 I may be wearing the same dress everyday for 100 days straight, but I do not want to wear the same outfit 100 days in a row.